 Summary: Rise and Fall expansion, mid-game, large armies

-The indisputable powerhouse of Civ 6’s latest expansion, the Zulu’s natural bonus to combat strength and training speed gives them a massive advantage during wars.
-The Impi — an anti-cavalry unit that replaces the Pikeman — is faster and cheaper to produce, and they get extra flanking and experience bonus than other units, making them the perfect starting point for a strong military.
+The indisputable powerhouse of Civ 6’s Rise and Fall expansion, the Zulu’s natural bonus to combat strength and training speed gives them a massive advantage during wars.
+The Impi — an anti-cavalry unit that replaces the Pikeman — is faster and cheaper to produce, and they get more flanking and experience bonuses than other units, making them the perfect starting point for a strong military.

 Best Civ 6 civs – science Victory

 Science victories are a staple of the Civ series, always leading to the space race meant to expand civilisation to the stars.
 Civ 6 has a myriad of ways of accruing science progress.

 Advanced players looking for a less traditional path to a science victory will enjoy Saladin, who has the unique ability to mix technology and religion and achieve either victory.
 Arabia’s religious buildings boost science, culture and faith by 10%, while their bonus generates one additional unit of science per turn for each city that follows Arabia’s religion.